gleechi/gleechi.github.io/pages/0.10.1/unity/unity_component_vgarticulation.md

 {% include multiple_script.html %}

+{% include callout.html content="If you add multiple VG_Articulation components to one game object, the first active component will be used to configure your initial object articulation." %}

 ## Runtime Changes

 Regardless of what is the initial setting of an object's articulation, you can change the object's articulation parameters in runtime